 Being outdoors is good for you.
-Just remember to take these simple precautions to protect yourself from the sun's harmful rays throughout the year and to check the UV Index before you go outside.
+Throughout the year, remember to check the UV Index before going outside and to take simple precautions to protect yourself from the sun's harmful rays.

 Photo: © Josh Felise, 2015

-In the summertime, consider doing outdoor activities such as swimming before 11 a.m. or after 4 p.m.
-Remember too that water and sand reflect UV radiation.
+In the summertime, consider doing outdoor activities such as swimming before 11 a.m. or after 3 p.m.
+Remember that water and sand reflect UV radiation.
 Also, try to spend less time in the sun by finding shade.
 When you are outdoors, wear clothes that cover your skin such as hats, shoes, long pants and long-sleeved shirts.
 Protect your eyes with sunglasses that are UV rated and wear a lot of sunscreen on skin that is not covered.
-Your sunscreen should block both UV-B and UV-A and have a SPF (sun protection factor) of at least 15 or more.
+Your sunscreen should block both UV-B and UV-A and have a SPF (sun protection factor) of at least 30.
 Be sure to reapply it every two hours or after swimming or exercising.

-In the spring and fall, UV radiation from the sun can be very strong especially in the spring when ozone depletion is of concern.
-When outdoors, wear protective clothing, sunglasses and a hat.
+In the spring, UV radiation from the sun can be very strong when ozone depletion is of concern.
+When outdoors, especially on the ski slopes, wear protective clothing, sunglasses and a hat.
 Put on sunscreen to protect any exposed skin.
-Burns and skin damage can occur quickly and stay with you for life.
+Burns occur quickly while the skin damage it causes can stay with you for life.